Ann Coulter: Women's rights

+Coulter said in 2021 that women should not be allowed to vote.

 Immigration

-Coulter has criticized former president George W. Bush's immigration proposals, saying they led to "amnesty".
+Coulter has criticized former president George W. Bush's immigration proposals.
 In a 2007 column, she claimed that the current immigration system was set up to deliberately reduce the percentage of whites in the population.
-In it, she said:

-Coulter strongly opposes the Immigration and Nationality Act of 1965.
-Regarding illegal immigration, she strongly opposed amnesty for undocumented immigrants, and at the 2013 CPAC said she has now become "a single-issue voter against amnesty".
+Coulter opposes the Immigration and Nationality Act of 1965.
+She strongly opposed amnesty for undocumented immigrants, and at the 2013 CPAC said she had become "a single-issue voter against amnesty".

 In June 2018, during the controversy caused by the Trump administration family separation policy, Coulter dismissed immigrant children as "child actors weeping and crying" and urged Trump not to "fall for it".

 Coulter is an advocate of the white genocide conspiracy theory.
 She has compared non-white immigration into the United States with genocide, and claiming that "a genocide" is occurring against South African farmers, she has said that the Boers are the "only real refugees" in South Africa.
 Regarding domestic politics, Vox labelled Coulter as one of many providing a voice for "the 'white genocide' myth", and the SPLC covered Coulter's remarks that if the demographic changes occurring in the U.S. were being "legally imposed on any group other than white Americans, it would be called genocide".